openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 - machine health check controller
 - machine controller

-From the list above, the only "machine" controller is cloud-provider dependent, however, for now, Machine Api Operator won't deploy anything if it encounters "None" or an unrecognized platform type.
+From the list above, only the "machine controller" is cloud-provider dependent, however, for now, Machine Api Operator won't deploy anything if it encounters "None" or an unrecognized platform type.

 In the future, "External" platform type would serve as a signal for Machine Api Operator to deploy only provider-agnostic